Torey Krug

-Torey Krug (/kruːg/ KROOG; born April 12, 1991) is an American professional ice hockey defenseman under contract with the St. Louis Blues of the National Hockey League (NHL).
+Torey Krug (/kruːg/ KROOG; born April 12, 1991) is an American former professional ice hockey defenseman under contract with the St. Louis Blues of the National Hockey League (NHL).
 Krug previously played for the Boston Bruins from 2012 to 2020.
+He has not played an NHL game since 2024 due to ankle issues.

 Being undrafted, he played NCAA hockey at Michigan State University, also playing for the Indiana Ice of the United States Hockey League (USHL), winning the Clark Cup with the latter, the team's first-ever title.

 In 2012, Krug was named the CCHA Player of the Year, and was a finalist for the Hobey Baker Award.

 Playing career

 Amateur

 As a young child, Krug played in the 2003 Quebec International Pee-Wee Hockey Tournament with the Detroit Honeybaked minor ice hockey team.
 He was hosted by the Avoine family in Québec City during the 10 days of the tournament.
 He later played for the Belle Tire midget program in Michigan, and Krug skated in 59 regular season games for the Indiana Ice of the United States Hockey League (USHL), notching 47 points.
 Although he was undrafted into the USHL, Krug was extended an invitation by coach Jeff Blashill to try out for the Ice, eventually making the team.
 Krug also skated in 13 Clark Cup playoff games with seven points before capturing the championship.
 He was a member of the USHL All-Rookie Team and set the Indiana Ice record for points in a season by a defenseman in 2008–09.